OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 .. index:: PEP 8::

-The Data Object is given a name by assigning it to a Python variable (i.e. the left hand side argument when calling the constructor.)
+The Data Object is given a name by assigning it to a Python variable (i.e., the left hand side argument when calling the constructor.)
 As a Python variable, this name needs to follow Python's standard for variable names, so it must begin with a letter or underscore and should consist of only alphanumeric characters and the underscore.
 Keep in mind that a leading underscore is generally used for private data or functions.
 Also,